gowtham1997/Analysis_Of_Pruning_Techniques/README.md

 - In case of *Weight pruning* the performance only starts decreasing after 90% sparsity, while in the case of *Unit pruning* the decline happens much earlier starting from 70% sparsity.

-- At 99% sparsity, both methods predict at random(accuracy of 10 % for classifying 10 classes)
+- At 99% sparsity, both methods predict at random(accuracy of 10 % in case of Unit pruning and 20% for Weight pruning)

 - One of the reasons why the model's performance is not hurt even after 80% weight pruning could be that most of the values in the trained model are around 0(as seen from the plot).
 Perhaps we can postulate that only 10 - 15 % of the weights contribute to the task.